nkamuo/notification-tracker-bundle/README.md

 composer phpstan
 ```

+## 🤝 Support

+For issues and feature requests, please use the [GitHub issue tracker](https://github.com/nkamuo/notification-tracker-bundle/issues).

-## License
+## 📄 License

 MIT

-## Support

-For issues and feature requests, please use the [GitHub issue tracker](https://github.com/nkamuo/notification-tracker-bundle/issues).
+---

+**Ready to enhance your notification system with comprehensive tracking and analytics?** 🚀

+Check out the [complete documentation](docs/MAIN_DOCUMENTATION.md) to get started!